Triban Side Effects

 Generic Name: benzocaine / trimethobenzamide

-Note: This page contains side effects data for the generic drug benzocaine / trimethobenzamide.
-It is possible that some of the dosage forms included below may not apply to the brand name Triban.
+Note: This document contains side effect information about benzocaine / trimethobenzamide.
+Some of the dosage forms listed on this page may not apply to the brand name Triban.

 An isolated case report described a 50-year-old white female receiving trimethobenzamide capsules during a study protocol for use as a prophylactic antiemetic.
 After two days of administration, the patient had become jaundiced and her urine was dark.
 She felt tired, anorexic and nauseated with mild epigastric pain.
 A liver scan four days after the episode indicated hepatocellular dysfunction.
 She denied any other factors which may have contributed to the episode.[Ref]